ituacm/ITU-ACM-20-21-C-Programming-Course/README.md

-# Python Introduction Course 2020
+# C Introduction Course 2020

 ## Prerequisities
 1. Ubuntu Terminal & Atom Text Editor (Ubuntu and Atom can be downloaded by following the instructions from [Environment Setup](/EnvironmentSetup.pdf) file)